Download data sets from Eurostat https://ec.europa.eu/eurostat

 is given, the whole table is downloaded from the

-are defined the JSON API is
+are given JSON API is used instead.

 The bulk download facility is the fastest method to download whole datasets.